turntalienn/basic_scraper/README.md

-# basic_scraper
+#Price Drop Alert
-A basic crawler made with bs4 in python that gives you an email when a certain product drops value in amazon
+This is a simple program with user input options(cmd) to get an automatic email in your specified email when a product drops its price on amazon